widh/CSED426_Ensemble/README.md

 After above open `.ipynb` files.

 ## Files
+Parameters in this repository may not a best one.

 + `RF_`: I used *RandomForestClassifier* here.
 + `GB_`: I used *GradientBoostingClassifier* here.

 + `_Do`: This creates result `csv` file.
 + `_Test`: This is just for testing purpose.
 In other words, these files exist for finding optimized classifier parameters.